“A large rodent” with “webbed feet” and “beautiful fur“. This is how the dictionary presents the subject of our new post.

 - Ability to create your own templates and modules and reuse them.

 - Reactive and attentive support.
 Don't expect a return within an hour either, the company is based in San Francisco.
 I asked them several times for personal projects, I always got an answer and a solution to my problem within 24 hours.

 - A slight dependence on CSS to customize some modules.

 - Some rather successful templates but which suffer a little from the design level comparison with Divi, for example.

-- A free version that is too basic to realize all the possibilities.
+- A free version that is too basic compared to all the possibilities.

 Beaver Builder, for whom?

 - Beginners will be seduced by the simplicity of use, and the fact that they can take control of the content of their pages from the front-end interface.
-Nevertheless, if you plan to use it to create your first site without any experience, it may be more judicious to couple the theme and the extension.
+Nevertheless, if you plan to use it to create your first website without any experience, it may be more judicious to couple the theme and the plugin.

 - More experienced users, and professional marketers, will appreciate the time and productivity savings that Beaver Builder provides.
 In addition, they will then be able to offer their customers a turnkey, easy-to-use solution to change the look and feel of their website.